Funk You Up

-"Funk You Up" is a 1979 old school hip hop song American female hip hop group The Sequence.
+"Funk You Up" is a 1979 old school hip hop song by American female hip hop group The Sequence.
 The song was released in December 1979 by Sugar Hill Records.
 It was written by The Sequence members Angie B., Blondy, and Cheryl the Pearl and produced by Sylvia Robinson.
 "Funk You Up" peaked at number fifteen on the US Hot Soul Singles chart.
 The song was the first hip hop song to be released by female hip hop act.
 "Funk You Up" is also the second single to be released on Sugar Hill Records, following the release of "Rapper's Delight" by the Sugarhill Gang.

 "Funk You Up" has become one of the most frequently sampled songs in music history, most notably in hip hop music.

 Commercial performance

 "Funk You Up" peaked at number fifteen on the US Hot Soul Singles chart.
 "Funk You Up" debuted at number 83 on the Cashbox Top 100 Singles chart during the week of December 22, 1979.
 After eleven weeks on the chart, the song peaked at number 24 during the week of March 1, 1980.
 The song held the spot for two weeks, Having spent sixteen weeks on the chart, "Funk You Up" dropped down to number 96 during its final week, the week of April 5, 1980.